jsonx-org/java/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

-## 2 <ins>JSONx Framework</ins>

-The <ins>JSONx Framework</ins> was created to help developers solve common problems related to various use-cases regarding JSON.
-The following sections present the constituent sub-projects of the <ins>JSONx Framework</ins>, and provide the purpose and requirements for each.

-### 2.1 <ins>JSON Schema Definition Language</ins>
+## 2 <ins>JSON Schema Definition Language</ins>

-Describe JSON documents by using schema components to constrain and document the meaning, usage and relationships of their constituent parts: value types and their content.
+Describes JSON documents using schema components to constrain and document the meaning, usage and relationships of their constituent parts: value types and their content.

-#### 2.1.1 Purpose
+### 2.1 Purpose

 Provide a <ins>schema language</ins> to describe normative contracts between producer and consumer ends of a protocol exchanging JSON documents.

-#### 2.1.2 Requirements
+### 2.2 Requirements

 1. The <ins>schema language</ins> MUST constrain and document the meaning, usage, constraints and relationships of the constituent parts of a JSON document.